yuzhoumo/piazzabox/README.md

 pip install -r requirements.txt
 ```

+### Usage

+1. Run `python3 piazzabox.py` and enter your login credentials.
+2. Choose Piazza courses to archive.
+3. Open the generated `index.html` file found in the `out` folder
+   (alternatively, host this somewhere).

+Optional: Rename the `secrets.template.json` file to `secrets.json` and fill
+in your Piazza email and password to keep your login credentials saved.

+If Piazzabox fails due to network errors or is otherwise interrupted while
+archiving, restart the program and it will pick up where it left off.

 ### Development

-There is no need to install dev dependencies for the viewer unless you are
+There is no need to install dev dependencies for the webpage unless you are
 making changes to it.
 Use the following to install dev dependencies:

 ```sh